 Apprenticeship Program

-Public Works, in partnership with the Department of Human Resources and local unions, offers a variety of apprenticeship programs that give young adults and others entering the workforce or changing careers the opportunity to gain on-the-job training as cement workers, gardeners, laborers and environmental service workers.
+Public Works, in partnership with the Department of Human Resources and local unions, offers a variety of apprenticeship programs that give young adults and others entering the workforce or changing careers the opportunity to gain on-the-job training as cement workers, plumbers, stationary engineers, arborist technicians, gardeners, laborers and environmental service workers.
 Our apprenticeship programs provide detailed training on how to use tools, equipment and materials, while working side-by-side skilled Public Works employees.
 At the end of the program, apprentices may be given the chance to transition into a full-time position with Public Works.